-Our kids will be living on this earth long after we're gone, so they should learn to care for it.
+Our kids will be living on this earth long after we’re gone, so they should learn to care for it.
 And what better way to make them eco-aware than to throw a party for the planet?
-Whether it's in April, home of Earth Day, or any time of the year, making a difference can be all in a day's fun with one of these planet party options.
+Whether it’s in April, home of Earth Day, or any time of the year, making a difference can be all in a day’s fun with one of these planet party options.
 Bonus: Find out how to make your kid’s party greener with eco-friendly party favors.

 The facts: If each American family replaced just one light bulb with a compact fluorescent light (CFL) bulb, we’d save enough energy to light 3 million homes for a year and reduce greenhouse gases equivalent to the emissions of more than 800,000 cars.
 Big bonus: CFLs last up to 10 times longer and each saves about $30 in lifetime electricity costs (learn more at the U.S. Environmental Protection Agency Energy Star site).